 I was proud to be part of the special triple anniversary in 2008.
 I turned 75 years old, TOSA W.A. was 40 years old, and together we celebrated the 20th anniversary of coming to the John Leckie Music Centre.
 Those of you who attended the anniversary concert would have thoroughly enjoyed my various tones as presented by TOSA W.A.'s patron Mr. Len Rawle.
 In 2013, I was again part of celebrations of the 25th anniversary of my installation in the John Leckie Music Centre.
 Chris McPhee had been one of the first people to play a concert on me in the John Leckie Music Centre, and was invited back to play the 25th anniversary concert.
 On that occasion, Chris ably showed that there is still a lot of life left in me.

 CHRIS McPHEE AT THE COMPTON ORGAN IN 2013 AND (ON THE SCREEN) IN 1989

 By now you must have realised that I am not just an inanimate object, but I have feelings.
-My greatest joy is to entertain you, and it is disappointing when the hall is only half full.
-Please help my dreams come true and BE HERE so I can be happy.
+My greatest joy is to entertain you, and I would welcome any opportunity to play music for you.
+Please help my dreams come true and come along to a concert and hear what I can do.
 (I suppose you know organists refer to me as "she"; of course I am female.)